NAIF’s Information Publication Scheme (IPS) Plan shows:

 IPS compliance review

-NAIF will undertake, in conjunction with the Information Commissioner, a first review of the operation of the NAIF’s IPS contribution within the timeframes set out in section 9(2) of the FOI Act.
+NAIF will undertake, in conjunction with the Information Commissioner, a first review of the operation of the NAIF’s IPS contribution within the timeframes set out in section 9(2).